 A CDN (Content Delivery Network) is a group of different servers located around the world referred to as PoP (Point of Presence).
 Each CDN PoP responds to users who are closest to that geolocation.

 Let’s take Amazon for example.
 If two people search for the same item, one in London and one in Adelaide, the closest server in the network will supply the information.
-Local PoPs lower network latency and response time.
+By using the local PoPs, it lowers the network latency and response time.

 Why A CDN Improves Customer User Experience